RozanskiT/HANDY/README.md

 * Adding user defined grids
 * Radial velocity correction
 * Developed and tested on Linux
-* Easy install and easy to use
+* Easy installation and easy to use

 ## Getting Started